AdobeDocs/app-builder/src/pages/guides/app_builder_guides/development.md

 ## `aio app dev` vs. `aio app run`

-These commands are very similar, but their differences giving you several ways of working with your application.
+These commands are very similar, but their differences give you different ways of working with your application.
 Both commands:

-- Allow you to do browser debugging and run a local webserver to serve your front-end on localhost
+- Allow  browser debugging and run a local webserver to serve your front end on localhost

 - Support browser hot reload on front-end code changes